rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/general_architecture/index.md

 Restoration of a project involves replacing the project's persistent storage, and optionally associated modules' persistent storage, with the contents of a previous backup.

-Each rollyourown.xyz project includes a `restore.sh` script to orchestrate the restoration of a project on a host server.
+Each rollyourown project includes a `restore.sh` script to orchestrate the restoration of a project on a host server.
 Each project uses the same flow to restore services, as illustrated in the following diagram.
 All steps are carried out from the control node:

 ![Project Restore Flow](Project_Restore_Flow.svg)